"He is second to none on EU issues." "Has extensive knowledge across all areas of immigration, asylum and nationality law."

-Adrian’s practice spans a range of inter-related areas concerning migration, human rights and protection:
+Adrian’s core public law practice spans a range of inter-related areas concerning citizenship, migration, human rights, international protection, and social assistance:

 - British Nationality, Conflict of Nationality Laws, and Statelessness

 - Investor, Entrepreneur, High Value, and Economic Migration (inc Work Permits)

 - EU Citizenship and Free Movement of Persons

 - Human Rights and Family Reunion

 - International Protection, Refugee Law and Asylum, and Extradition

 - Settlement, Permanent Residence, and Citizenship, for High Value Migrants

 - Student Migration